 A student should always follow these procedures if withdrawing during a semester or term.
 The administration strongly recommends the same procedure for those who complete a semester or term but do not plan to continue for the succeeding semester or term.
-If the student wishes to appeal for withdrawal without academic penalty, he or she must furnish a written letter to the Vice President for Academic Affairs and Dean of the Faculty outlining the extenuating circumstances under which he or she makes this request.
+If the student wishes to appeal for withdrawal without academic penalty, he or she must furnish a letter to the Office of the Provost outlining the extenuating circumstances under which he or she makes this request.

-Day program students absent from the College for one semester (Fall or Spring) who are not on an official leave of absence, will be automatically withdrawn from the College.
-Adult Degree Program students absent for two terms (Terms 1 and 2 or Terms 3 and 4) who are not on an official leave of absence, will be automatically withdrawn from the College.
+Students absent from the College for one semester or two terms (Fall or Spring) who are not on an official leave of absence, will be automatically withdrawn from the College.
 Students withdrawn under this policy must reapply for admission to the college.